All About Alternators

 - Rectifier - is used to convert the alternating current (AC) to direct current (DC) during the charging process.

 - The Rotor - is the spinning, electromagnet component inside the alternator that rotates by the pulley and drive belt system.

 - Slip Rings - are used as a means of pushing the power to the rotor.

 - Drive End Bearing - The bearings support the rotation of the rotor shaft.

 Fixing A Vehicle’s Alternator

-In most cars and trucks, an alternator can last for up to 10-15 years without any repairs.
+In most cars and trucks, an alternator can last for up to 10-15 years before needing to buy a new one.
 If an alternator fails, the vehicle might still run for a short time on battery power, but eventually the engine will stall as the battery charge is depleted.
-Replacing an alternator with a new part is expensive, but there are alternatives.

-At Brian Roberts Auto Electric Ltd. we repair and rebuild alternators based on the Original Equipment Manufacturer (OEM) specifications.
-Each rebuilt alternator is tested to ensure it meets our quality guidelines before it is ready for sale.
+At Brian Roberts Auto Electric Ltd. we sell and stock alternators based on the Original Equipment Manufacturer (OEM) specifications.
 With our rigorous standards, we give you peace of mind that your car or truck will run smoothly.